UGerhards/rsyslog/doc/source/reference/parameters/mmkubernetes-busyretryinterval.rst

 and some do not.

-If you want to have rsyslog suspend the plugin until the Kubernetes API server is available, set `busyretryinterval` to `"0"`.
+If you want to have rsyslog suspend the plugin until the Kubernetes API server is available, set `busyRetryInterval` to `"0"`.
 This will cause the plugin to return an error to rsyslog.

 Action usage